 - (a) Anyone holding a valid permit may register to conduct regulated activities in either a terminal building or the airport as a whole, depending on the physical layout.
-Registration will occur on a daily basis between 9:00 a.m. and 11:00 a.m. each morning.
-If more than one registration is received by the airport manager, for the same location within the airport and for the same time period, the airport director will distribute locations on a first-come, first-serve basis.
-No registrant will be allowed to register for any person other than himself. - (b) No more than two (2) permittees may register and conduct regulated activities at the same terminal building or in the airport as a whole, depending on physical layout.
+Registration will occur on a daily basis in the office of the airport director between 9:00 a.m. and 11:00 a.m. each morning.
+If more than one registration is received by the airport manager, for the same location within the Pensacola Regional Aairport and for the same time period, the airport director manager will distribute locations on a firstcome, first-serve basis.
+No registrant will be allowed to register for any person other than himself. - (b) No more than two (2) permittees may register and conduct regulated activities at the same terminal building or in the Pensacola Regional Agirport as a whole, depending on physical layout.